tugberkcil/minesweeper_project/README.md

 ## 🗣️ About

-	Minesweeper game project, which was very popular in the past years, based on object-oriented programming.
+	Minesweeper game project, which was very popular in the past years, based on object-oriented programming and gui.